 - Error made by a staff member/volunteer; or

 Critical vs. Non-Critical Complaints: A critical complaint is any complaint brought forward by a member or outside community member with reference to any damages against the Y brand, program quality, safety concerns, or staffing concerns in relation to any violation of federal and/or provincial law, as well as any violation of company policy.
-These complaints must be brought forward to the Vice President of the department which received the complaint, as well as the President and CEO.
-All complaints which do not fall under those areas mentioned will be deemed as non-critical complaints and will be subject to the regular steps of receiving and documenting a complaint.
+These complaints must be brought forward to the Senior Leadership as well as the CEO.
+All complaints which do not fall under those areas mentioned will be deemed as non-critical complaints and must be documented and brought forward to the Supervisor or Manager of the department.

 The person who initially receives the complaint should acknowledge to the complainant that the complaint has been received and will be acted on either by him or herself or another employee.
 If a time frame for action can be determined, it should be included in the acknowledgement.
 Basic contact information including name, phone number, and email address should immediately be recorded.